Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: Discussion

 Our current exoplanet detection methods are less effective at detecting smaller planets and far-orbiting planets than larger or closer-in planets.
 Already, for example, it is estimated that about $50\%$ of stars may host Jupiter-like planets at wide separations \citep[$5-20$~au]{Bryan+16}.
 In general it was suggested that a population of giant planets often host one or more inner planets \citep[e.g.,][]{Knutson+14K,Konopacky+2016,Zhu+18,Bryan+16,Bryan+19}.
 Further, some close-in small planets have already been observed \citep[e.g.,][]{2014ApJ...787...47S,2020ChA&A..44..283X,2017AJ....154..226D}.
 Here we study the stability of known, at most two-planet systems, hosting either a far away companion or a inward small planet.

 We have quantified a condition under which the addition of a new planet into a known system does not destabilize the system, considering both inner and outer hypothetical planets.
-A far away companion, may excite the inner system's eccentricities, via the EKL mechanism driving them to instability.
-The Newtonian limit showed that Laplace-Lagrange interactions between neighboring planets can tend to stabilize the system \citep{Pu+18,Denham+19}.
-Recently \citet{wei+21} showed that GR precession expands the stability regime.
-Here we consider all systems with more than one observed planet, and constrain the regimes where GR precession expands the stability (depicted in Figure \ref{fig:grsuscept}.
+A far away companion, may excite the inner system's eccentricities, via the EKL mechanism driving them to instability. {However, Laplace-Lagrange interactions between neighboring planets can tend to stabilize the system} \citep{Pu+18,Denham+19}.
+Recently \citet{wei+21} showed that GR precession expands the stability regime. {Here we consider all systems with more than one observed planet, and constrain the regimes where GR precession expands the stability of the system against EKL excitation more than Laplace-Lagrange on its own (depicted in Figure \ref{fig:grsuscept})}.
 This regime depends on the maximum eccentricity excited via EKL form the far-away companion which often can be extremely high \citep[e.g.,][]{Li+14coplaner}.

 Further, we developed analytic criteria for the stability of an inner planet (see Equations (\ref{eq:InnerGRCrit}) and (\ref{eq:InnerGRCritMin})).
-In this case, motivated by {\tt Kepler} sample of ``peas in the pod'' \citep{Weiss+18Peas}, we assume a low-inclination planet inwards of a known planetary system.
-Laplace-Lagrange resonances can drive this inner planet to resonance, where the inner planet's eccentricity is excited to high values.
-General relativity precession can suppress these eccentricity excitations, as highlighted in Figure \ref{fig:resonancetest}.
-In some cases, Laplace-Lagrange resonances may drive the system to instability, i.e,. orbital crossing.
+In this case, motivated by {\tt Kepler} sample of ``peas in the pod'' \citep{Weiss+18Peas}, we assume a low-inclination planet inwards of a known planetary system. {Laplace-Lagrange resonances can drive this inner planet to high eccentricity values.} General relativity precession can suppress these eccentricity excitations, as highlighted in Figure \ref{fig:resonancetest}.
+In some cases, Laplace-Lagrange resonances may drive the system to instability, i.e. orbital crossing.
 We show that our analytical criteria (Equations (\ref{eq:InnerGRCrit}) and (\ref{eq:InnerGRCritMin})) are in good agreement with numerical calculation, as depicted in Figure \ref{fig:paulplot}.

 Using our analytical criterion we examined all systems with either one or two planets and estimated the largest possible, stable semi-major axis of a hypothetical planet (see Figure \ref{fig:maxallowedsemi}).
 A planet could be hidden in a system that is only Laplace-Lagrange dominated, but if a resonance exists, some locations my be unstable.
-On the other hand, the GR precession dominated regime will suppress Laplace-Lagrange resonances, making it a prime location for short period planets to exist (right side in Figure \ref{fig:maxallowedsemi}).
+On the other hand, the GR precession dominated regime will suppress Laplace-Lagrange resonances, making it a {stable} location for short period planets to exist (right side in Figure \ref{fig:maxallowedsemi}).